petercz1/video_reformatter/README.md

 * type `localhost:4567` in your browser address bar
 * enter the folder containing your videos.
 The code will automatically check folders inside folders.
 * decide if you want the old files deleting.
 THIS IS IRREVERSIBLE.
 If you want to keep the old files, make sure you have enough storage space.
-* if the file container is already mp4 but changes have to be made the the audio/video streamsinside, the new file will be called `yourfile.new.mp4`
+* if the file container is already mp4 but changes have to be made the the audio/video streams inside, the new file will be called `yourfile.new.mp4`

 ## version history
 * 3.0.0 added simple frontend built with web components and a bit of bootstrap 4